Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/GoSharing.md

 | Updated&nbsp;&nbsp;&nbsp;&nbsp; | Description
 | ----       | ---
+| 2022-04-04 | We tested this: getting an access token and refresh token works, though we can't get a useful response from the `https://greenmo.core.gourban.services/api/mds/netherlands/vehicles` end point.
+As a response we get: `{"error": "0012","error_description": "HttpMediaTypeNotAcceptable [uri=/api/mds/netherlands/vehicles]"}`.
+We email support@gourban.co directly (CC GO Sharing) and ask: 1) How to get the /vehicles response data?
+2) Can we have a bearer token that is valid indefinitely?
+| 2022-04-04 | GO Sharing emails: 'We got back form goUrban:<br /><br />"`curl --location --request POST 'https://user.api.gourban.services/v1/greenmo/auth/sign-in-api-client' --header 'Content-Type: application/json' --data-raw '{"clientId": "THE_CLIENT_ID", "clientKey": "THE_CLIENT_KEY" }'` Below you can find latest MDS doc: https://whimsical.com/mds-TCV59ZqTb2Rxo8JhB2ztiN" Do you have all the info you need with this?'
 | 2022-03-28 | We ask again to share info on how to use the MDS API.
 We would like to receive an example cURL command.
 | 2022-03-24 | We test the MDS feed based on the documentation we got.
 We can't get any data.
 We ask GO Sharing / goUrban two things: 1.
 Can we authenticate with a bearer token that is always valid, instead of using refreshed tokens all the time?
 2. Please share example cURL commands for retrieving the vehicles data.
 | 2022-03-23 | GO Sharing calls us and asks if the documentation is complete now.